Popular games for collection Myst

 MYST III: EXILE introduces a new villain Saavedro, who seeks revenge when he finds out his homeland was destroyed by Atrus' sons.
 The player must track the villain through several surrealistic Ages, navigating puzzles to uncover the truth behind this new adversary.
 Only then can disaster be averted to choose who was right and who was wrong.
 Saavedro is played by Academy Award nominee Brad Dourif (One Flew Over the Cuckoo's Nest).

-The 1997 Riven: The Sequel to Myst title remade from the ground-up.
-The remake of Riven features a fully traversable 3D space in both Standard First-Person or in VR.
+The 1997 Riven: The Sequel to Myst remade from the ground up.
+The remake features a fully traversable 3D space in both Standard First-Person or in VR.

 A reimaged version developed by Cyan, this version builds the original from the ground up to enable play in VR and flatscreen PC, with new art, sound, interactions, and optional puzzle randomisation.

-Myst: Masterpiece Edition is as close to the 1993 experience of playing Myst as you can get.
-You will be able to interact with objects via click-and-drag, and move through the world via point-and-click navigation.
-This edition features improvements over the original 1993 release such as re-rendered imagery in 24-bit color, a remastered score, and enhanced sound effects.
+Myst: Masterpiece Edition is a remastered version of 1993's Myst.
+This edition features improvements over the original release, such as re-rendered imagery in 24-bit color, a remastered score, and enhanced sound effects.
 In the game, players travel via a special book to the island of Myst.
 There, players solve puzzles, and by doing so, travel to four other worlds, known as Ages, which reveal the backstory of the game's characters.

 From the makers of Myst and Riven comes the next chapter of the Myst franchise.
 In Uru: Ages Beyond Myst, you'll journey through a variety of different ages and discover the lost civilization of the D'ni people.
 This time, you don't have to point and click to move around--you can explore each age in real-time 3D.
 Create your own character and spend hours discovering mysterious areas, solving a large variety of mind-challenging puzzles, and following an epic storyline.